© Andrewgenn | Dreamstime.com

 - Lewy body dementia: Early psychotic and motor symptoms, with characteristic abnormal circular bodies within brain cells.

-Strategies for dealing with dementia include: seeking medical intervention, since some dementia symptoms may be caused by underlying medical conditions (e.g., nutritional deficiencies, infections, thyroid abnormalities, or reactions to drugs) that can be reversed.
-If no medical cause for cognitive decline is identified, a neurological evaluation and diagnosis are called for.
+Strategies for dealing with dementia include medical intervention, since some dementia symptoms may be caused by underlying medical conditions (e.g., nutritional deficiencies, infections, thyroid abnormalities, or reactions to drugs) that can be reversed.
+If no medical cause for cognitive decline is identified, your physician may call for a neurological evaluation and diagnosis.

 KITCHEN CABINET MEMORY BOOSTER: CINNAMON